Delunado/Delunado/README.md

 ## Currently working on... 🧭

 ### Bigger Than Me 😵
 Bigger Than Me is a *graphic (mis)adventure point & click* about Max, a young boy with a peculiar problem: he becomes giant when he hears the word 'FUTURE'.
-I'm working in this project as a solo programmer, using Unity/C# and related technologies.
+I'm working in this project as a solo programmer in a team of 3, using Unity/C# and related technologies.
 You can [play the demo here](https://deadpixelgames.itch.io/bigger-than-me), even in your browser with no download!

-### Polaris Engine ✴️
+### Learning Rust 🦀
-After 4+ years of learning and using Unity/C# I decided to develop my own Game Engine, for the sake of learning.
+After 5+ years of learning and working with Unity/C# + developing simple C++ projects like 3D rendereres, I decided to try out the shiny new language Rust.
+Right now, I'm:

-So here borns **Polaris Engine**!
-It is an early-stage 2D/3D Game Engine created from scratch, using C++ & OpenGL.
-The game engine contains several modules and submodules, as well as a visual editor.

-It's a work in progress, long term project, slowly but constantly evolving.
-You can take a look to the Engine repo [here](https://github.com/Delunado/PolarisEngine)!
+- Participating in Advent of Code 2022 ([repo here](https://github.com/Delunado/Advent-Of-Code-22-Rust.git)).
+- Developing a small roguelike using Bevy, called RustySpace ([repo here](https://github.com/Delunado/Rustyspace)).

 <br>